 In 2018, the world’s most comprehensive analysis of farming’s effect on the environment found that a vegan diet is the “single biggest thing” an individual can do to lessen their impact on the planet.
 This research, carried out by Oxford University researchers, is motivating people to switch up their eating habits.

 Impossible Foods, known for its beefy but plant-based Impossible Burger, commissioned a third-party research firm to survey people in the U.S. about their opinions on vegan meat.
 The research unveiled the public’s heightened attention to the environment, especially among younger generations.
-More people are buying plant-based meat for the good of the planet, with people aged 37 and under the most likely to do so.

 In 2016, concern for the environment didn’t even make it in the top 10 reasons for buying plant-based meat.
 This year, the environment is the third most popular motivator, showing the public’s rising interest in eating eco-friendly food.